 The best gaming chair for lumbar support

 If you’re a hardcore esports player looking to improve your performance, Razer’s Iskur gaming chair is the secret sauce you need to level up your game.
-It’s PVC construction outlasts polyurethane chairs to hold up to hours of everyday use.
+It’s PVC construction outlasts polyurethane chairs to hold up to intense daily gaming.
 All support systems are neatly built into the chair for quick calculated adjustments on the fly.

 An advanced lumbar system can be tailored to the specific curvature of your spine.
 A piston-controlled panel expands and retracts to perfect your posture with a push of a lever.
 This aligns your back to a true neutral position, facing you directly towards your screen for uninterrupted performance.
 This is incredibly helpful during high-level FPS play where you need to be alert to every possible threat visible on your screen.

 Designed to keep you upright, you won’t be able to extend beyond 130 degrees.
-This keeps you from dozing off in your chair and focused during marathon play sessions.
+This helps in preventing you from dozing off in your chair and helps you focus during marathon gaming sessions.
 You can use the included pillow, however we’ve found that your head is pushed too far forward for it to be viable for extended use.